sourcehut-mirrors/chawan/doc/hacking.md

 For primitive types, just set them to 0, "", etc.

-As a special case, implicit initialization is allowed for arrays:
+As a special case, implicit initialization is recommended for arrays:

 ```nim
 var buf1: array[1234, char] # when you need 0-initialization